seriousben/seriousben.com/content/blog/some-golang-gotchas.md

 This gotchas is the reason why you should always return a nil of type `error` and never of you custom type.

-## Fun with golang scopes and := assigment operator
+## Fun with golang scopes and := assignment operator

 Guess what this little program will print.